Dirli/budgie-cpufreq-applet/README.md

 # CPU frequency applet
 A budgie-desktop applet to control the frequency of the processor.
-Applet can manage turbo boost and governor.
+Applet can manage intel_pstate driver (turbo boost, CPU frequency scaling, governor).
 I will add an additional function if requested.

 ## Dependencies
 ```